 The Proliferation of Inaccurate Book Information on the Internet

-Why is it that book publication information is so far off in so many cases?
+Why is it that book publication information is so incorrect, by so much, in so many cases?

 If you look around the Internet, or just Amazon long enough, and you buy books, you will notice that there are pieces of information that are obviously incorrect -- sometimes wildly so.